Kingdom Hearts χ: Kingdom Hearts Union χ

-The Darkness within Ventus emerges and reveals that using the lifeboat triggers a failsafe meant to shut down the datascape with the Darkness trapped inside, but due to Maleficent's earlier use, the process has already begun.
+The Darkness within Ventus emerges and reveals that Maleficent's use of the lifeboat has triggered a failsafe meant to shut down the datascape with the Darkness trapped inside.
 Ventus absorbs and binds the Darkness within himself to stop it from attacking.
 Brain, Lauriam, Ventus, and Elrena use the remaining pods to return to the real world; Ephemer, Skuld, and the player stay behind and protect the Dandelions until they can all be rescued.
 They are confronted by four Darknesses, but the player pretends to be possessed by one of them and attacks Ephemer and Skuld, who are forced to seal the player and the other Darknesses in the datascape.

 In the real world, a Darkness encounters Luxu, who places a white-cloaked figure into the lifeboat and sends it into the future.
-Later, the escaped Keyblade wielders use the pods to reach the future, but Brain stays behind and meets Luxu; he is later seen carrying the Master's Keyblade and box.
+Later, the escaped Keyblade wielders use the pods to reach the future, but Brain stays behind and meets Luxu.
 Daybreak Town is destroyed, and the remaining Dandelions' Chirithies become Dream Eaters to protect their hearts.
 The player instead chooses to be reborn in a new vessel; many years later, they become Xehanort's mentor before dying.
-(Note: As depicted in Kingdom Hearts Dark Road (2020).)
-The surviving Keyblade wielders each emerge in different time periods, though Skuld is unaccounted for.
+(Note: As depicted in Kingdom Hearts Dark Road (2020)) The surviving Keyblade wielders each emerge in different time periods, though Skuld is unaccounted for.
 Later, Brain awakens in Scala ad Caelum, a town founded by Ephemer on the ruins of Daybreak Town.